 | Peer-to-peer marketplace trade | Depends on the seller; commonly Bitcoin, Ethereum, and dollar-pegged stablecoins such as Tether | Retailer gift cards or prepaid debit cards | Trade uses in-platform instructions; crypto is released after value is verified |

-After payment, you receive a code or card for the selected value.
-The recipient redeems it on the issuer’s site by entering the details, similar to typical retailer gift cards.
+After payment, you typically receive a code or card for the selected value.
+The recipient redeems it on the issuer’s site by entering the required details, similar to many retailer gift cards.

 Can you use a standard retailer gift card to buy cryptocurrency?
-Sometimes, but most regulated exchanges do not let you fund an account directly with closed-loop retailer cards (such as Amazon, iTunes, Steam, or Walmart).
-Conversions are more commonly done through peer-to-peer marketplaces or third-party services that swap gift card value for cryptocurrency.
+In some cases, but many regulated exchanges cannot accept closed-loop retailer cards directly (such as Amazon, iTunes, Steam, or Walmart).
+In practice, conversions are more often handled through peer-to-peer marketplaces or third-party swap services.

 Can gift cards be converted to Bitcoin?
-Yes, in many cases, but typically through a peer-to-peer listing or a service that specializes in gift-card-to-crypto conversions.
-You usually share the card type and balance, follow the platform’s verification steps, and receive Bitcoin after the card value is confirmed.
+In many cases, yes—usually via a peer-to-peer listing or a specialized gift-card-to-crypto service.
+You generally provide the card type and balance, complete platform verification, and receive Bitcoin once the platform confirms the card value.

 Can you buy Tether with a gift card?
-It depends on the platform and what the seller or issuer supports.
-Some gift-card-based marketplaces offer stablecoins directly; otherwise, a common route is to buy a widely available asset first and then swap into Tether on an exchange.
+It depends on what the marketplace or issuer supports.
+Some platforms offer stablecoins directly; otherwise, a common workflow is to buy a widely supported asset first and then swap into Tether on an exchange.

-Fees can be higher than a standard exchange purchase.
-Depending on the route, costs may include a markup versus the market price, a service fee, and network fees if you move the crypto off-platform.
+Fees can be higher than standard exchange purchases.
+Depending on the route, costs may include a markup above market value, an issuer/service fee, and possible network fees if you move funds off-platform.

-Because gift cards are easy to resell and hard to reverse, scammers often push them as payment—so treat any “too-good-to-be-true” rate as a warning sign and use platforms with clear dispute and verification procedures.
+Because gift cards can be resold and are difficult to reverse once redeemed, scammers often push them as payment.
+Treat any “too-good-to-be-true” rate as a warning sign and prefer platforms with clear verification and dispute processes.

-Whether you need identity verification varies by provider.
-Regulated exchanges and many voucher issuers require account setup and identity checks, while peer-to-peer trades can vary by region, transaction size, and the platform’s rules.
+Identity verification requirements vary.
+Regulated exchanges and many voucher issuers require account setup and identity checks, while peer-to-peer trades may vary by region, transaction size, and the rules of the specific platform.

 Crypto Exchanges

-You can also gift assets through an exchange.
-If you are new, select a trustworthy platform, open an account, add a payment method, and buy the desired cryptocurrency.
-Then send BTC, ETH, Tether, or another token to the recipient’s wallet address, confirming the transaction details carefully.
+You can also gift crypto directly through an exchange.
+If you are new, choose a reputable platform, create an account, add a payment method, buy the cryptocurrency, and then send it to the recipient’s wallet address.
+Double-check the address and network details before confirming.

 Can you buy crypto using a prepaid card?
-In some cases, yes: certain exchanges accept prepaid debit cards branded Visa or Mastercard, but approval depends on the issuer, the exchange, and local rules.
-Prepaid cards may have lower limits, higher fees, or be declined if the platform requires the card to be registered to a verified identity.
+Sometimes.
+Some exchanges accept certain prepaid debit cards branded Visa or Mastercard, but approval depends on the card issuer, the exchange, and local regulations.
+Prepaid cards may have lower limits, higher fees, or be declined if the exchange requires the card to be tied to a verified identity.

 Storing Cryptocurrencies